History of Le Moyne Dolphins men's basketball (1969–1973): First losing season in 19 years (1970–1971)

-A review of Le Moyne's all-time results indicates that the Cortland State game was only Tommy Niland's 299th in collegiate contests.
+A review of Le Moyne's all-time results indicates that the Cortland State game was only Tommy Niland's 299th win in collegiate contests.
 Therefore, his 300th victory came three days later in the Dolphins' 78–70 home win over Central Connecticut.
 It is possible that an exhibition victory over Ithaca in November 1953, was erroneously counted, but that game was played for charity, and NCAA rules at the time did not permit official games to begin until December 1.
 Captain Phil Harlow scored 24 points to lead the Dolphins in their upset win over the Blue Devils and was recognized as the team's most valuable player in a halftime ceremony.
 Ed Papworth and Rick May each had a double-double.
 Papworth scored 19 points and grabbed 14 rebounds, while May had 12 points and 12 boards.

 The Dolphins dropped the final game of their 1970–71 season and finished 9–12, their first losing record since 1951–52.
 The Dolphins were 1–4 against University Division opponents and 8–8 versus College Division foes.

 Phil Harlow was named a 1971 second-team New York State College Division All-Star by the New York State Sports Writers Association.